-2. Determine at least two possible dates for your field trip.
+1. Determine at least two possible dates for your field trip or distance program.

 Exhibit Safaris are “scavenger hunt” style worksheets suitable for an entire class that facilitate additional museum exploration.
-Safaris correspond with the content presented in each tour in an age-appropriate manner.
+Safaris correspond with four different exploration themes in an age-appropriate manner.
 Both student worksheets and teacher answer keys are available for download.
 Extend the Gallery experience by scouring the Gallery for the answers following a tour experience.

 I LOVE the experience my 6th graders get here… the tour (always different & so fun), the simulator (they always love) and today the Drones (so cool)!
 The best part is the variety of things the students are exposed to.
-They are learning but they don’t even know it.6th Grade Teacher
+They are learning but they don’t even know it.

 Fee Waivers for Low Income Schools Schools with at least 30% of students qualified to receive free or reduced price meals may complete a request for fee waivers or (for onsite field trips) transportation reimbursement.
 Three different forms of support are available: